 | Proposal marked as accepted | The proposal status updates immediately |

-| Event ready to progress | You can now move the event to Quote Accepted to confirm the booking and reserve any hire items |
+| Event ready to progress | Move the event to Quote Accepted yourself in the event lifecycle to confirm the booking and reserve any hire items — this doesn’t happen automatically |

-| You’re notified | You receive an email letting you know the client has accepted |
+| You’re notified | Your location email and the event owner receive an email letting them know the client has accepted |

 | Activity logged | The acceptance is recorded on the proposal timeline with the date and time |